Uehi5k/numerology-pathfinder/README.md

 There are limitations on how many prompts you can do per day with Lovable so I am planning to see what features I would like to have and prepare the prompt carefully to take advantage of this limitation.

 ## TODO
-- Add features that calculates from name - Expression, Soul Urge and Personality.
 - Language translation on across the app.
 - Include Dark Mode.